-Ravens' Lamar Jackson hits head hard on ground, ruled out for rest of playoff game
+Ravens' Lamar Jackson hits head hard on turf, ruled out for rest of playoff game

 CLICK HERE TO GET THE FOX NEWS APP

-Jackson helped the Ravens beat Tennessee in the wild-card game.
+Jackson helped the Ravens beat Tennessee in last week's wild-card game.
 He was 17-for-24 with 179 passing yards and an interception.
 He had 136 yards on the ground and a rushing touchdown.
 It was his first-career playoff win after getting eliminated the two previous seasons in their first games.